Who is eligible for Child & Family Well-Being grants?

 Out-of-home care strives to help the child welfare system improve well-being through better assessment and the exclusive use of high quality providers that offer a range of services during and after care.

-What kinds of projects does Child Care fund?
+What kinds of projects does Child and Family Well-Being fund?

 Our funding is divided into three broad categories: